brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

      cip-3b0ha  unmapped  109.107.35.239                           cip-109-107-35-239.gb1.eu.brightbox.com
     -------------------------------------------------------------------------------------------------------

-Then map it to your server using the cloud ip's id and your server's
+Then map it to your server using the Cloud IP's id and your server's
 id:

     $ brightbox-cloudips map cip-3b0ha srv-zx1hd